 Consider investigation into heat and wildfire smoke related health outcomes associated with medications that may place individuals at higher risk of heat-related illness or exacerbations of chronic conditions.
 Share findings with health delivery systems and clinicians to better inform clinical decision making around medication management.

-Local Public Health Jurisdictions
+Local Public Health Jurisdictions)

 Develop heat and wildfire smoke response plans that are integrated with other emergency response plans.
 Follow guidance provided from Washington Department of Health and please see King County’s example for heat and wildfire smoke to develop a plan that meets the unique needs and context of your community.
 Consider that community members may not want to abandon livestock or pets.